yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 ## Input and TAS improvements

 TAS got its fair share of improvements, all thanks to MonsterDruide1 and german77.
-First fix is {{< gh-hovercard "9540" "properly recording sanitized inputs," >}} instead of the raw inputs from the player.
+The first fix is {{< gh-hovercard "9540" "properly recording sanitized inputs," >}} instead of the raw inputs from the player.
 By sanitized, we mean input adjusted by range and dead zone settings.
-There’s no much use for a TAS script if what you record doesn’t correspond to what the game received originally.
+There isn't much use for a TAS script if what you record doesn’t correspond to what the game received originally.

-Next, yuzu by design can support multiple controllers per player, which can lead to multiple stick inputs overlapping (“flapping”) each other. yuzu would ignore switching to any stick input that didn’t reach full tilt.
+Next, yuzu, by design, can support multiple controllers per player, which can lead to multiple stick inputs overlapping (“flapping”) each other. yuzu would ignore switching to any stick input that didn’t reach full tilt.
 To avoid this behaviour causing problems with TAS, MonsterDruide1 {{< gh-hovercard "9547" "overrules this safety threshold value" >}} for TAS-based stick input, so every movement gets registered, even the most minuscule ones right from the start.
 This change also adds the extra logic of returning to regular input if the TAS stick reaches a value of 0 in both axes.